SMALL PHONE

 Request a quote

-Greenhouse managers need to find the insurance coverages that work best for their operation.
-In general, owners of larger accounts select higher deductibles, and in terms of liability, purchase higher umbrella limits.
 Weather is also a determining factor: growers in cold and snowy climates have different considerations than growers in warm climates.
-If a boiler breaks at a greenhouse in Minnesota, it’s usually a bigger concern than if a boiler breaks at a greenhouse in south Florida.
+If a boiler breaks at a greenhouse in Minnesota, it’s usually a more immediate concern than if a boiler breaks at a greenhouse in Florida.

 As a business owner, you don’t want to risk being underinsured if you face a claim.
 Keep in mind, not all states require the same insurance coverages, but consider the following coverages and discuss these with your provider: